sujoe77/backend/service_prime/README.md

 Thank you for taking time to read this, please kindly let me know if there is something I can improve. :)

-Here described implementation, design consideration, and what we can improve in the future, but due to the limit of time resources, we did not do.
+Here described implementation, design consideration, and what we can improve in the future, but due to the limit of time and resources, we did not do.

 # 1. Implementation